 The Electrothermal Drill (aka Thermal Drill) melts an annulus around the ice cores it collects.
-It supplements the 4-Inch Drills and can be substituted for the 4-Inch Drill sonde, using the same winch system, for use in ice warmer than about minus 10°C. The drill collects a 76 mm (3-inch) core and has been used to drill to nearly 300 m.
+It can be substituted for the 4-Inch Drill sonde, using the same winch system, for use in ice warmer than about minus 10°C. The drill collects an 86 mm (3.4 inch) core and has been used to drill to nearly 300 m.
 For depths shallower than 30 m, a simpler tripod assembly for operation of the drill has been used with good success.
-The sonde is particularly useful in ice close to the pressure melting point, where electromechanical drills are at risk of getting stuck from melting and refreezing of the surrounding ice.
+The sonde is particularly useful in ice close to the pressure melting point, where electromechanical drills are at risk of getting stuck.
 The Thermal Drill has performed well in Alaska, British Columbia, and in southeastern Greenland.
 Most recently, in 2019, three IDP personnel traveled to Alaska in conjunction with the Juneau Icefield Research Program (JIRP) to perform drill testing.
+IDP performed some additional testing and operator training on frozen Lake Waubesa in Madison, WI in January 2022.
+The drill is slated for use on Quelccaya Ice Cap in Peru in September 2022.

 IDP has one Thermal Drill ready for issue.
-At the request of the science community, IDP began exploring upgrades to the Thermal Drill in PY 2018 to allow for coring to 300 m.
+At the request of the science community, IDP pursued upgrades in PY 2018 to allow for coring to 300 m.
 New heat rings, a new 300 m water-shedding cable, a magnetic tool to aid in core removal and a prototype ethanol delivery mechanism were implemented.
-Preliminary testing of the upgrades was conducted near Madison and were further tested by IDP in Alaska in July 2019 with the Juneau Icefield Research Program (JIRP).
+Testing of the upgrades was conducted in Alaska in July 2019 with the Juneau Icefield Research Program (JIRP).
 In 2021, a new sediment collector vacuum was designed, fabricated and tested, to remove any debris from the borehole than might impede melting and forward progress.
-A new core processing tray was also developed.
-A second sonde may be built up in 2022 to meet science community demand.
+A new core processing tray was also developed, and a lightweight configuration of components has been arranged for transport by mule and porter.
+A second sonde may be built up in 2023 to meet science community demand.

-Inasmuch as the cable winch sleds are the 4-Inch Drill sleds, they are very heavy, making the drill not optimal for transport by small aircraft if depths beyond approximately 30 m are desired.
-The new Foro Design (see below) will offer weight savings and should eventually be compatible with the Thermal Drill sonde.
-With minimal design and fabrication work, the Thermal Drill could also be adapted for use with the Badger-Eclipse Drill winch and tower.
+4-Inch Drill cable winch sleds used with the Thermal Drill are very heavy, making the drill not optimal for transport by small aircraft.
+The new Foro 400 Design (see Foro 400 section) offers weight savings and should eventually be made compatible with the Thermal Drill sonde.
+The Thermal Drill could also be adapted for use with the Badger-Eclipse Drill winch and tower.

-- 1. Fabricate a second sonde PY 2022. - Complete documentation and enter into database Ongoing. - 3.
+- 1. Fabricate a second sonde PY 2023. - 2.
+Complete documentation and enter into database Ongoing. - 3.
 Perform maintenance and repairs As needed. - 4.
 Upgrade for weight reduction and compatibility with Foro 400 Drill system Contingent upon available budget and NSF approval; will be completed as community priorities dictate.